Smithsonite/picool/README.md

 For this you can either follow the instructions from the [original project](https://github.com/Howchoo/pi-fan-controller), or read my instructions below.

 This software leverages a combination of a python script, which polls the temperature and toggles output to the GPIO output to trigger the base depending on the temperature.
 It has a requirement for some pip modules.
 Pip modules are usually installed on a per-user basis, but since this needs to be globally accessible, you need to install them via sudo.
 You can find the requirements file in the root of this repository, then copy the fancontrol.py and fancontrol.sh files to their appropriate directory's (seen below)

+___

+**NOTE!** The requirements from the original repository reference specific versions of pip packages that do NOT work on ubuntu 22.04. the "latest" packages do seem to work, my updated file simply removes the version restriction.
+___

 ```
 sudo apt install python3-pip